-The discipline of Political Science is divided in multiple subdisciplines, each of which has very different venues for publication and the dissemination of research.
+Political Science is divided into multiple subdisciplines, each of which has very different venues for publication and the dissemination of research.

-1. American politics, comparative politics, and international relations have a range of traditional peer reviewed journals available, but beyond a handful of highly selective flagships most journals tend to be specialized and limited by topic areas.
-Highly specialized journals may not have high levels of "impact" as conventionally measured by
+American politics, comparative politics, and international relations have a range of traditional peer reviewed journals available, but beyond a handful of highly selective flagships most journals tend to be specialized and limited by topic areas.
+Highly specialized journals may not have high levels of "impact" as conventionally measured by citation indexes, but this does not reduce their true importance within a particular specialty area.
+While publications in highly selective journals are prized, they are not the norm in our department or the discipline more generally.

-- citation indexes, but this does not reduce their true importance within a particular specialty areas.
-While publications in highly selective journals are prized, they are not the norm in our department or the discipline more generally. - 2.
-Public law faculty may publish either in mainstream political science journals or sometimes in law journals.
+- 2. Public law faculty may publish either in mainstream political science journals or sometimes in law journals.
 Since law journals have different methods for review than academic journals, we expect publications in law journals to be accompanied with an explanation of the review process. - 3.
 Political theory has a very limited range of specialized journals.
 It is also rare for political theorists to publish in mainstream political science journals.
-Instead, they tend to rely on academic books, interdisciplinary journals, and extra-disciplinary journals such as in philosophy, education, ethics, and history. - 4.
-Public administration has both selective academic journals as well as practitioner journals-where the "impact" of an article has more to do with helping agencies function better than it has to do with numbers of citations.
+Instead, they tend to rely on academic books, interdisciplinary journals, and extra-disciplinary journals such as in philosophy, criminology, ethnic studies, education, ethics, and history. - 4.
+Public administration encompasses a range of academic journals, including both specialized publications devoted solely to public administration, as well as interdisciplinary journals from related fields, such as political science, sociology, psychology, economics and computer science, which publish articles with a focus on public administration.
+Additionally, practitioner journals are also part of this domain.